hanabi/hanabi.github.io/misc/convention-styles.md

-# Conventions Types & The Right Way to Play Hanabi
+# Conventions Styles & The Right Way to Play Hanabi

 ## Introduction